-If the day of receipt is at issue and three days after the alleged date of receipt falls on a Saturday, Sunday, or holiday, modify question $\frac{2}{4}$ to allow the tenant until the next day that is not a Saturday, Sunday, or holiday to cure the default.
+If the day of receipt is at issue and three days after the alleged date of receipt falls on a Saturday, Sunday, or holiday, modify question 4 to allow the tenant until the next day that is not a Saturday, Sunday, or holiday to cure the default.

 Code of Civil Procedure section 1174.2(a) provides that the court is to determine the reasonable rental value of the premises in its untenantable state to the date of trial.
-But section 1174.2(d) provides that nothing in this section is intended to deny the tenant the right to a trial by jury.
-Subsection (d) could be interpreted to mean that wherever the statute says "the court," it should be read as "the jury" in a jury trial.
-In this case, a question could be added for the jury to find the amount or a percent of rent reduction based on uninhabitable conditions.
+But whether this determination is to be made by the court or the jury is unsettled.
+Section 1174.2(d) provides that nothing in this section is intended to deny the tenant the right to a trial by jury.
+Subsection (d) could be interpreted to mean that in a jury trial, wherever the statute says "the court," it should be read as "the jury."
+But the statute also provides that the court may order the landlord to make repairs and correct the conditions of uninhabitability, which would not be a jury function.
+If the court decides to present this issue to the jury, select "skip question 8 and answer question 9" in the transitional language following question 7, and include question 9.

-If a breach of habitability is found, the court may order the landlord to make repairs and correct the conditions that constitute a breach.
+As noted above, iIf a breach of habitability is found, the court may order the landlord to make repairs and correct the conditions that constitute a breach.
 (Code Civ.
 Proc., § 1174.2(a).)
-The court might include a special interrogatory asking the jury to identify those conditions that it found to create uninhabitabilityand the dates on which the conditions existed.
+The court might include a special interrogatory asking the jury to identify those conditions that it found to create uninhabitability and the dates on which the conditions existed.